Shiren The Wanderer: The Tower of Fortune and the Dice of Fate - Review

 In order to save Oyu, her sweetheart, Jirokichi, vows to climb the Tower of Fortune to meet with the God of Fate, Reeva.
 Shiren takes the journey with him.

-Shiren the Wanderer is a roguelike RPG.
+Shiren the Wanderer is a roguelike RPG in the Mystery Dungeon mold.
 This means the player controls Shiren in a turn-based fashion on a grid through randomly-generated dungeon floors.
 The sprite art-style used is as fantastic as it is nostalgic.
 The colors especially look great on the OLED Vita screen, and the spritework scales quite well when played on a PlayStation TV.
 It is, without a doubt, one of the best looking games on the system.

 Most of the main game takes place in a linear sequence of tower floors.
 The goal is to collect items and equipment to survive in the tower, find the staircase to the next floor, and repeat until you get to the top.
 Collapse in the tower, however, and you'll be brought back the the base village at level 1, losing all your items.